Soccer-Fornaroli among five uncapped players in Australia squad

 "(FA) is anticipating that this will be approved prior to next Thursday’s match against Japan," it said in a statement.

+"In the last number of years, Bruno's been the star of the A-League," Arnold told reporters on Thursday.

+"He's got a great reputation (for) having a winning mentality and a fighting mentality."

-Injured striker Adam Taggart was omitted from the squad but winger Mathew Leckie was included after returning to fitness.
+Injured striker Adam Taggart was omitted from the squad while playmaker Aaron Mooy was ruled out after contracting COVID-19.

-Centre forward Jamie Maclaren is available for the Japan game in Sydney next week but will miss the away Saudi Arabia match on March 29 while away for his wedding.
+Centre forward Jamie Maclaren is available for the Japan game in Sydney next week but will miss the away Saudi Arabia match on March 29 while on leave for his wedding.

+Experienced winger Mathew Leckie was included despite recent struggles with a groin injury for Melbourne City.

 Third in Group B of Asian qualifying behind leaders Saudi Arabia and second-placed Japan, Australia are likely to need to win both matches to finish in the top two and qualify automatically for Qatar.